-The Safety at Sea Committee of the Sailing Foundation is dedicated to promoting safe boating throughout both the commercial and pleasure boating industry through seminars and research into the development of products that enhance boating safety.
+At The Sailing Foundation our Safety at Sea Committee is dedicated to promoting safe boating throughout both the commercial and pleasure boating industry through seminars and research into the development of products that enhance boating safety.

 The Sailing Foundation conducts alternating courses in the Portland and Seattle area each year.
 These popular courses are a requirement for many offshore and international ocean races.
 Those who aren't concerned with certification will still find a wealth of useful information by attending the Safety at Sea Seminar.